falkr/designscience/pages/preparation.md

 are artifact and context?

 **Artifact:** An artifact can be anything designed and created by humans, both as a real, physical object or an abstract concept.
-Example for artifacts are:
+Examples for artifacts are:

+:double:
 -   Software
 -   Hardware
 -   Organizations